As a sociologist of Health & Illness, I am interested in Mental health, Health Technology, AND pain.

 Health TECHnology

 As technology continues to play an increasingly central role in our lives and society, it is imperative that we understand how individuals and organizations use, regard, and deploy technological tools in health, healthcare, and illness.
 My research in this area has focused on the intersection of technology and health, emphasizing innovative methodologies and applications to improve mental health outcomes.
-I have explored the integration of social determinants of health into electronic health records, used asynchronous online focus groups to gather nuanced insights from providers who prescribe opioids, and explored the use of crisis text services to understand help-seeking behaviors among young adults.
+I have explored the integration of social determinants of health into electronic health records, used asynchronous online focus groups to gather nuanced insights from providers who prescribe opioids, and explored the use of crisis text services to understand help-seeking behaviors.

 Substance use & Pain